obeli-sk/obelisk/ROADMAP.md

 ## Activities
 * External activity executor gRPC API
-* Lock extension - define max duration, but lock is extended periodically every `lock_duration`, makes for a heartbeat.

 ## Security
 * Dynamic secrets loaded from Vault, missing dynamic secrets should be a warning